“Real success can only come if there is a change in our societies and in our economics and in our politics.”Sir David Attenborough

 The Portfolio holds a higher content of fixed income investments compared to the Balanced and Adventurous Portfolios.
 Currently the Portfolio holds approximately 20.25% in assets such as fixed interest and absolute return funds, with the rest in equity funds which can include property.
 We believe this is the best way to provide potential upside growth as well as providing equal weight between risk and reward.

 What is the benchmark

 We use the Royal London UK FTSE4Good Tracker Trust.
 The FTSE4Good Index is a series of ethical investment stock market indices launched in 2001 by the FTSE Group.
 The index excludes companies due to their involvement in tobacco production, nuclear weapons, conventional weapon systems, or coal power industry and rates companies for inclusion based environmental sustainability, relationships with stakeholders, attitudes to human rights, supply chain labour standards and the countering of bribery.
-This is an evolving area and we believe this to be the closest match; we have used this since the launch of the portfolio.
+Example holdings include Unilever, AstraZeneca, HSBC Holdings, Diageo and GlaxoSmithKline.
+This is an evolving area and we believe this to be the closest match.

 The Portfolio was launched on the 1 July 2020 and the total return up to 31 March 2021 is 13.25% against a benchmark return of 13.72%.
 A detailed breakdown of the performance is shown below.

 Source: Morningstar, on a bid to bid basis with net income reinvested.
 You should note that past performance is not a reliable indicator of future returns and the value of your investments can fall as well as rise.
 The total return reflects performance without sales charges or the effects of taxation, but is adjusted to reflect all on-going fund expenses and assumes reinvestment of dividends and capital gains.
 If adjusted for sales charges and the effects of taxation, the performance quoted would be reduced.